steveday4u/CopyRig/README.md

 # CopyRig

-Simple copy Rig to Auto Rig Pro reference rig.
+Copy an imported rig to the auto rig pro reference rig.
 Applies position and scale of the known bones of an imported rig to a the auto rig pro reference rig.

 ## Usage
 Apply pos, rot, scale to everything. ;-) Select the iported rig, go to edit mode, press copy.
 Select the reference rig, go to edit mode, press paste.